-The user is advised to:
+When using this WIID main dataset, the user is advised to:

-- 1. pay attention to definitional differences as documented in the database - 2. consult the country sheets concerning information about individual countries (these will be made available at the WIID website) - 3. keep in mind that sources which adapt different income concepts or different statistical units cannot be combined or compared unless data corrections and adjustments are introduced - 4. keep in mind that data points with similar definitions are not automatically comparable since differences in survey methodology might impair the comparability - 5. report in their research paper which series of Ginis they used from the WIID; i.e. provide knowledge of their algorithms of data selection to make sure readers understand which observations were used
+- 1. pay attention to definitional differences as documented in the database - 2. keep in mind that sources which adapt different income concepts or different statistical units cannot be combined or compared unless data corrections and adjustments are introduced - 3. keep in mind that data points with similar definitions are not automatically comparable since differences in survey methodology might impair the comparability - 4. report in their research paper which series of ginis they used from the WIID; i.e. provide knowledge of their algorithms of data selection to make sure readers understand which observations were used